Tim McCoy

-Timothy John Fitzgerald McCoy (April 10, 1891 – January 29, 1978) was an American actor, military officer, and expert on American Indian life.
+Tim McCoy (April 10, 1891 – January 29, 1978) was an American actor, military officer, and expert on American Indian life.
 McCoy is most noted for his roles in B-grade Western films.
-As a popular cowboy film star, he appeared on the front of a Wheaties cereal box.
+As a popular cowboy film star, he had his picture on the front of a Wheaties cereal box.

 Early years

-Tim McCoy was born in Saginaw, Michigan on April 10, 1891.
+Tim McCoy was born in Saginaw, Michigan, on April 10, 1891.
 His father was an Irish Union Civil War veteran and Police Chief.
 While attending St. Ignatius College (now Loyola University) McCoy saw a Wild West show that influenced him to purchase a one-way ticket west.
-He ended up in Lander, Wyoming where he worked as a ranch hand.
+He ended up in Lander, Wyoming, where he worked as a ranch hand.
 While there, he became an expert horseman and roper while developing an extensive knowledge of the customs and languages of the local American Indian tribes.
 McCoy was a renowned expert in Indian sign language and was named "High Eagle" by the Arapaho tribe of the Wind River reservation.
-He competed in numerous rodeos and then enlisted in the United States Army when America entered World War I.
+He also competed in numerous rodeos.

 Military career

-McCoy enlisted as a soldier in the United States Army and served in the cavalry during World War I (although he did not serve in combat nor overseas).
+McCoy enlisted as a soldier in the U.S. Army and served in the cavalry during World War I (although he did not serve in combat nor overseas).
 He served again in World War II in Europe, rising to the rank of colonel with the Army Air Corps and Army Air Forces.
 He also served as adjutant general of Wyoming between the wars with the brevet rank of brigadier general.
 At 28, he was one of the youngest brigadier generals in the history of the U.S. Army.